Is Montevideo South America's best-kept secret? | The China Post

 After all, one of the most famous tango singers in history, Julio Sosa, was born in Uruguay.

-Should you wish to learn more about it but are too afraid to try your own foot at the tango, you can explore its origins and evolution in great detail at a nearby museum dedicated solely to the subject, where the receptionist makes a point about stressing that its dedicated to the Uruguayan tango.
+Should you wish to learn more about it but are too afraid to try your own foot at the tango, you can explore its origins and evolution in great detail at a nearby museum dedicated solely to the subject, where the receptionist makes a point about stressing that its dedicated to the Uruguayan tango and not its Argentine counterpart.

 And while the debate on the tango’s cultural origins rages on, dozens of dynamic drummers in neighboring alleyways can be seen and heard banging the heavy beat of the Candombe for hours — Uruguay’s unique style of percussive music, which has its roots in African rhythms brought to the city in the 19th century by slaves.